• Float On all about us

 Can I drown if I fall asleep in there?

 Nope.
-Some people fall asleep, but the water is buoyant that you stay afloat.
+Some people fall asleep, but the water is so buoyant that you stay afloat.
 The worst that can happen is getting woken up by a bit of salt water in your eyes.

 Is this like altered states?